amar9929-3/Bioinformatics_Project/README.md

 - "Script_Color_Plasticity_Data.R": Adapted from Lee & Walsh (2025) open source code.
 Takes raw color change data and extracts color change plasticity values.
 Puts them into a .csv file.
 - "Test_For_NormalitySkew_Lee.R": tests variables from Lee dataset for normality and skew to determine if log transformation is necessary.
 - "Test_For_NormalitySkew_Christian.R": tests variables from Christian dataset for normality and skew to determine if log transformation is necessary.
+- "PCAChristian.R": Runs the code of PCA tests on the Christian dataset.
+Produces the importance of each criteria and the Keiser component.
+Produces the accompanying PCA figures.
+- "PCALee.R": Runs the code of PCA tests on the Lee dataset.
+Produces the importance of each criteria and the Keiser component.
+Produces the accompanying PCA figures.
 ## Steps for Reproducibility
 - Data was preprocessed (Christian: Anne 3.3.csv; Lee: Lee_3.1.csv)
 - Preprocessed data was tested for skewness in their respective R code ("Test_For_NormalitySkew_Lee.R" and "Test_For_NormalitySkew_Christian.R") to determine necessary log transformations.